mdbergmann/cl-gserver/README.md

       (cons output state))))
 ```

 This creates a root actor on the `*system*`.
 Notice that the actor is not assigned to a variable.
 It is now registered in the system.
-The `:receive` key argument to the `actor-of` macro is a function which should look familiar if you know the previous version of cl-gserver.
-The parameters to the 'receive' function are the tuple of:
+The `:receive` key argument to the `actor-of` macro is a function which does the main message processing of an actor.
+The parameters to the 'receive' function are the tuple:

 1.  `self` - the instance of the actor
 2.  `msg` - the received message of when this 'receive' function is called